axelarnetwork/axelarate-community/documentation/Admin/validator_backup.md

 By default, a mnemonic is created when tofnd is launched for the first time.
 Users can use this mnenonic to recover their information in case of data loss.
 Once a private key is created and stored at tofnd's internal database, the mnemonic file is no longer needed.

-If you are running tofnd in a **containerized environment**, the mnemonic can be found within the tofnd container at `/.tofnd/export`, or at the mounted volume at the host machine at `$HOME/.axelar_testnet/.tofnd/export`.
+If you are running tofnd in a **containerized environment**, the mnemonic can be found within the tofnd container at `/.tofnd/export`, or on the mounted volume on the host machine at `$HOME/.axelar_testnet/.tofnd/export`.

 If you are running tofnd as a **binary**, the mnemonic can be found under the directory from which you ran the executable, at `$TOFND_PATH/.tofnd/export`.